SanjanaMa12/Model-Comparison-of-Rice-Price-Prediction/README.md

 Both models performed almost equally well.
 Ridge Regression improved model stability but had a minimal effect on accuracy due to the default alpha (1.0).
 A larger alpha could increase its regularization effect.
 This project shows that:
   **Both models accurately predict rice prices.**

   **Multicollinearity is present**, but Ridge Regression helps reduce its effect.

     Model assumptions are generally satisfied.
     This approach could support future price forecasting or policymaking.

+    (Linear Regression is not suitable for this dataset due to the presence of multicollinearity among the predictor variables, which can lead to unstable coefficient estimates and reduced predictive         reliability.
+Ridge Regression improved model stability by reducing the impact of highly correlated features, but further optimization can be achieved by using Lasso Regression.
+Lasso not only handles multicollinearity but also performs feature selection by shrinking some coefficients to zero, which can simplify the model and potentially improve predictive accuracy.
+Therefore, for more reliable and     interpretable predictions of rice prices, Lasso Regression is recommended over simple Linear Regression.)